The truth about Clearing

 Through their eyes: Clearing success stories that’ll calm any results-day worries

 Well we’re here to smash the myth that changing your university/course post-results-day is a bad thing.
 For one, some people go through Clearing because they get better grades than they expected.
 (Yep, that’s an option!
-If you didn’t know, check out our essential info edit [add link to clearing landing page
+If you didn’t know, check out our essential info about Clearing.)

 Sure, a lot of people use Clearing because they didn’t perform as well as they expected.
 But things happen for a reason and you might end up having the time of your life – this lot did.

 Bethan Port is an awesome example of someone who made the most of unexpectedly high grades, and she even got the opportunity to travel while studying.
 Take it from us, there’s nothing like going abroad for meeting new people and building the old self confidence!